by Rob Cox, July 17, 2011

 Myth #3: Salt Water Pools are chlorine free.
 Salt water chlorinators make their own chlorine, they are small chlorine factories.
 The salt cell converts the salt water into water + chlorine.
 I once heard of a fellow who bought Pool Salt, poured it in, and called the store mad because his pool went green.

 Myth #4: Salt water chlorinators are maintenance free.
 In order to protect the expensive catalytic "cell", it is vital to maintain proper water chemistry and to clean the cell when deposits occur.
-The Jandy Ei system, shown above, has a see-thru housing to view if deposits are building up betweent the metallic plates of the salt cell.
+Some have a see-thru housing to view if deposits are building up betweent the metallic plates of the salt cell.
+Cyanuric acid must also be added manually to a salt pool, 3lbs per 10000 gallons, to raise it to 30 ppm.

 Myth #5: Chlorine level is automatically monitored and adjusted.
 On very expensive models, yes - but most models will require adjustment of the controller to "dial-in" the proper levels of chlorine.
 You should still test your chlorine level to avoid overchlorinating your pool.